in-silico/judge-bot/README.md

 ## Bot API.

-The full API to connect to backend is defined [here](https://github.com/in-silico/judge-backend/blob/file-sync/README.md#bot-api)
+The full API to connect to backend is defined [here](https://github.com/in-silico/judge-backend#bot-api)

-**TODO: Change link after merge**

 The submissions must follow the below schema: